jedevc/fyp-report/report.md

-These challenge scripts can be run against the produced binaries to check that they correctly output a flag - this is actually the same technique we used to confirm the validitity of out example specifications.
+These challenge scripts can be run against the produced binaries to check that they correctly output a flag - this is actually the same technique we used to confirm the validity of out example specifications.

-These solution scripts have a number of uses: they could use to validate synthesized challenges as explained above, they could be given as individualized example solutions, or they could be used in a production setup to continuously test that a challenge continues to work over time, improving reliability.
+These solution scripts have a number of uses: they could use to validate synthesised challenges as explained above, they could be given as individualised example solutions, or they could be used in a production setup to continuously test that a challenge continues to work over time, improving reliability.